-As the overall economy's been slowly but there is one job sectors that has actually grown consistently - leisure and hospitality.
+The overall economy's been growing slowly, but there is one job sector that has actually grown consistently - leisure and hospitality.
 That's considered a sign that Americans have discretionary income and are willing to spend it.
-But many of these new jobs in this sector tend to be lower paying and have few benefits.
+But many of the new jobs in this sector tend to be lower-paying and have few benefits.
 NPR's Sonari Glinton reports.

 SONARI GLINTON, BYLINE: If you want to see a sliver of the new economy at work, all you have to do is go to a party in Beverly Hills.

 UNIDENTIFIED WOMAN #3: Oh, wait.
 I left my phone in the car.